toothbrush/toothbrush.github.io/soapbox/2015-02-19-french-part3.md

 transport company -- perhaps their communications department was just a little snarky.
 But i couldn't deny it much longer: i started seeing these patronising, condescendingly-worded announcements everywhere.
-There was a book lying on my coffee table, announcing that *"je réussis mon compost et lombricompost"*, and my online banking service had buttons helpfully holding my hand by proclaiming that if i clicked them, that in fact *"je me connecte"* and the governmental tax website straight-facedly offers  me a  button marked  *"je paye mes impôts en ligne"*.
+There was a book lying on my coffee table, entitled *"je réussis mon compost et lombricompost"*, and my online banking service had buttons helpfully holding my hand by proclaiming that if i clicked them, that in fact *"je me connecte"* and the governmental tax website straight-facedly offers  me a  button marked  *"je paye mes impôts en ligne"*.

 Why am i getting my gender-neutral undergarments in a knot, you ask?
-What is so frustrating about these clumsily-worded but well-meaning phrases?
+What is so frustrating about these clumsily-worded but earnest and well-meaning phrases[^1]?
 It's probably the fact that i am just not used to this mode of sentence construction, but they all feel incredibly condescending, insulting almost.
 It's as if the person writing them thinks to themselves that their target audience